Metatime-Technology-Inc/pool-contracts/README.md

 ## TokenDistributor2 Contract

-The TokenDistributor2 contract is designed for distributing tokens during a private sale.
+The TokenDistributor2 contract is designed for distributing tokens during no vesting sales.
 It allows the contract owner to set claimable amounts for users and enables users to claim their tokens within a specified claim period.
 Additionally, any remaining tokens can be swept from the contract by the owner after the claim period ends.

 ### Contract Overview
 The TokenDistributor2 contract provides the following functionality: